AntiPwr/AntiPwr.github.io/root/wiki/Asceptim.md

 The influence of Asceptim extends to major ceremonies, such as the [[Ceremony of His Eye]], where devout followers undergo ritualistic blinding as a testament to their faith.
 Additionally, the teachings of Asceptim inform Sol Unita’s strict yet meritocratic policies on leadership, business, and social mobility, ensuring that only those who prove their worth may rise within the system.

+## Familials in Asceptim

+A [[Familial]] is an insignia used to tie creatures to belief systems.
+These insignias are most commonly attached to phylas, classes, orders, and families.
+Familials in the Toman Ecoss fulfill the role a flag does in the [[Earthen Ecoss]].
+Carrying a familial is a sign of one's allegiance and conviction in their belief, but it can be dangerous if you venture into hostile territories or speak to the wrong person.

+Wearing a familial, due to its danger as an adventurer, is seen by others (at minimum, those of the same belief system) with admiration.
+Familials are sometimes used in social hierarchy systems, with governing forces using tiered or varied familial production.

+Asceptim familial designs vary highly, as they are individually created by followers throughout a person's life—a cultural expectation.
+Sol Unita, as a government, propagates this idea and teaching into society.
+This reflects an idea present in Asceptim teachings, derived from the Rite of Passage: "We are as similar as we are different."

 ## Related Wiki Pages

 - [[Sol Unita]]